Topical Authority Scorecard

 You can:

-- Pin up to a set number of domains, including your own
+- Pin up to ten competitor domains plus your own

-- See their TAS, Content Authority, Market Authority and AI Authority over time
+- See their TAS, Content Authority, Market Authority and AI Authority scores and how they change over time

 - Export metrics and charts for reports and decks